Last Updated on

 By

-For example, if you have a pre-formulated drug, you’ll likely only need someone to help manufacture that drug.
-However, if you need help developing a product, working with a CMO or CDMO who offers support with pre-manufacturing processes will be your best choice.
+For example, if you have a pre-formulated drug, you may only need a CMO to handle production.
+However, if you require help with development, working with a CDMO that supports pre-manufacturing processes would be a better fit.

 There are many different types of contract manufacturing organizations.
 This can include general CMOs or more specialized organizations—organizations that specialize in pharmaceuticals, medical devices, or consumer products.
 The specific type of CMO you should partner with will depend on the specific needs of your product and your manufacturing requirements.